Galarj/hackathon-try/README.md

 MIT License - Feel free to use, modify, and distribute this project.

+NOTE:
+THIS WORK WAS MADE BY ROLANDO ZAGALA JR FOR THE ALIBABA CLOUD AI HACKATHON

 ---

 **Built with ❤️ for the Filipino people**